Prodigy-Hacking/ProdigyMathGameHacking/README.md

 # Prodigy Math Game Hacks

-# Hacks are not accessible for now.
-Please remain patient.

-# Attention
-## Prodigy, as we hoped, is now fighting back.
-They have created more anti-cheats.
-Some hacks may not be accessible.
-Any questions can be answered at our [Discord](https://discord.gg/9cKMgMv).
+# All hacks are accessible again! 🥳 Files will be changed soon!

 # Links